Community Economic Mobilization Initiative Evaluation Reports

 About the Evaluation

-We contracted with Informing Change to conduct a two-year developmental evaluation of CEMI.
+We contracted with Informing Change to conduct a three-year developmental evaluation of CEMI.
 The evaluation will inform improvements and adaptations to CEMI’s ongoing work, and aims to expand learning and hold us accountable for what we have set out to accomplish.
-In this first year report, learning and evaluation activities focused on gathering feedback from funded partners through a survey, focus groups, an analysis of grant data, grant applications, and interviews with CEMI participants.
+Learning and evaluation activities focus on gathering feedback from funded partners through a survey, focus groups, an analysis of grant data, grant applications and interviews with CEMI participants.

 Year 1 Evaluation Report